 Granted, some dwarf hamsters are fine being kept in pairs, and if you play your cards right, you could even keep a group of hamsters together, which is called a horde.
 But if you do this with the wrong hamsters, you’ll be setting yourself and your hamsters up for failure.

 In general, the answer is no. It’s not safe to keep hamsters together.
 In the wild, most hamsters live alone and only seek out other hamsters when it’s time to mate.
-For hamsters in captivity, life should mirror that of a wild hamster as closely as possible.
+For hamsters as pets, this instinct remains intact.
 If you break this rule, depending on the type of hamsters you’re dealing with, the consequences could be severe.
 Many hamsters will fight each other and can cause injury, illness, stress, anxiety, and in extreme cases even death.

 To make sure you don’t put two of the wrong hamsters together, we’re going to take a closer look at a few popular species of hamsters to keep as pets and discuss the likelihood of them cohabitating peacefully.